Family and Medical Leave Act (FMLA)

 In 2008, the FMLA was expanded to include “military family leave entitlements.”
 FMLA can be used by military families for these purposes:

 - The spouse, son, daughter, parent, or next of kin of a member of the Armed Forces can take up to 26 work weeks of leave to care for the service member with a serious injury or illness.

-- There may also be urgent family situations (called “qualifying exigencies”) that arise due to active military duty, which may qualify family members to take up to 12 weeks of FMLA.
+- There may be urgent family situations (called “qualifying exigencies”) that arise due to active military duty, which may qualify family members to take up to 12 weeks of FMLA.

-The rest of the information shared here is focused only on FMLA for serious health conditions such as cancer.
+The rest of the information here is focused only on FMLA for serious health conditions such as cancer.

 Who can take FMLA leave?